Accelerate developer adoption with a developer experience friction audit, delivered in just 2 weeks.

 Did you know the industry benchmark for Time to Hello World is 5 minutes?
 With my onboarding friction audit, you’ll know exactly where developers might be getting stuck in your Hello World onboarding flow and get tailored advice for how to remove roadblocks to get you under that coveted 5-minute mark (and sometimes half that).

-- I was a lead engineer on a developer enablement team whose efforts doubled the speed-to-market for new Target.com experiences and more than doubled cart & checkout web performance, contributing to record sales that year
+- I was a lead on a web platform engineering & enablement team whose re-platforming efforts doubled the speed-to-market for new Target.com experiences, contributing to record sales that year

-- I’ve upskilled over 12,000+ professional developers on different DevTools through my Pluralsight courses
+- I’ve upskilled over 12,000+ professional developers on different dev tools through my Pluralsight courses and routinely speak at international and regional conferences like React Summit and NDC on various tech topics

 - I have a business background that helps me bridge the gap between business and engineering teams